 David loves to travel and experience different cultures and languages.
 He is also a keen photographer and mountaineer with a passion for first ascents and exploring the unknown.

-Chief Pharmacologist Natalia Cebotarenco is the leader of the Coalition on Rational and Safe Use of Medicines in Moldova when she lives.
+Chief Pharmacologist Natalia Cebotarenco is the leader of the Coalition on Rational and Safe Use of Medicines in Moldova where she lives.
 Natalia is a respected authority and has travelled the world advising on the use of medicines.
 Natalia believes everyone has a right to the best care and is actively getting out there to make sure they do.

 Rachel has extensive experience in healthcare systems and formularies.
 Rachel worked for over 18 years as an editor for the British National Formulary (BNF) and was one of the creators of both the World Health Organisation (WHO) Model Formulary and BNF for Children.